Places to visit in Belgium to avoid crowds

 Thermes de Spa

-Spa’s modern hydrotherapy centre (the original building is set to become a hotel) sits atop a hill overlooking the town.
+Spa’s modern hydrotherapy centre sits atop a hill overlooking the town.

 The waters have been claimed to increase circulation, increase metabolism and benefit the skin for centuries, but regardless of your belief, this is a wonderful place to visit to relax.